 - Spread 12-18 inch layer of wet leaves under trees.

 - Treat surface of the leaves with nitrogenous fertilizer to speed up decomposition.

 - Repeat annually until several inches of leaf soil has formed.

-- Allow any seedling trees that germinate to develop to create an understorey.
+- Allow any seedling trees that germinate to develop to create an understory.

 - Seeds from such species as sugar maple could be sown onto the top of the leaves to speed up this process.

-Only when a good depth of leaf soil is developed should the following species be planted: all the plants listed for the gulley which do not require moist conditions plus white trilliumn, dutchman’s breeches and squirrel corn, large flowered bellwort, virginial cowslip, and wood nettle.
+Only when a good depth of leaf soil is developed should the following species be planted: all the plants listed for the gully which do not require moist conditions plus white trillium, Dutchman’s breeches and squirrel corn, large flowered bellwort, virginial cowslip, and wood nettle.